Arishina Kumkuma

 Arishina Kumkuma is a 1970 Indian Kannada film, directed by K. S. L. Swamy (Ravee) and produced by H. V. Nagendrappa, M. V. Dodda Veeranna, K. V. Nagabhushana Shetty, K. G. Veeranna, Mallikarjunappa and Thippeswamy.
 The film stars Kalpana, Kalyan Kumar, Rajesh and K. S. Ashwath in the lead roles.
 The film has musical score by Vijaya Bhaskar.
-The film was remade in Tamil as Deivamsam (1972) with AVM Rajan and Sasikumar.
+The film was remade in Tamil as Deivamsam (1972) with A. V. M. Rajan and Sasikumar.